-The Babylon Village Youth Project Inc. is a 501 (c) (3) nonprofit organization made up of youth members between the ages of 8 and 18 from the Babylon Village area.
+The Babylon Village Youth Project Inc. is a 501 (c) (3) nonprofit organization made up of youth members from the Babylon Village area.
 We are funded through the Town of Babylon Youth Institute but much of our funds are donations from the community.

 BOARD OF DIRECTORS & STAFF